Visit the institution website for COVID‑19 updates

 Entry requirements for this course are:

-Teaching route * Be a health or social care practitioner, registered with a professional body such as the Nursing and Midwifery Council (NMC) or Health and Care Professions Council (HCPC). * Have an Honours degree (2:2 or above) or equivalent. * Have at least 3 years post-registration employment.
+- Be a health or social care practitioner, registered with a professional body such as the Nursing and Midwifery Council (NMC) or Health and Care Professions Council (HCPC).

 Specialist Community Public Health Nurses (SQPHN) and Specialist Practice Qualification (SPQ) applicants must: